nxskok/pasias/docs/20-repeated-measures.md

 What we could do instead is to average the scores for each subject over all the times,
-<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">This would be allowable, since we are  averaging *over* the time-dependence; we are creating 10  independent averages, from the 10 subjects.
-People do this kind of  thing, instead of having to deal with the repeated measures.</span> for
-which we go back to the original data frame:
+\marginnote{This would be allowable, since we are  averaging *over* the time-dependence; we are creating 10  independent averages, from the 10 subjects.
+People do this kind of  thing, instead of having to deal with the repeated measures.} for which we go back to the original data frame: